Drought in Minnesota

 State Drought Task Force

-Per the Minnesota Statewide Drought Plan, the Minnesota DNR determines state drought phases and responses based on specific climatological and water data.
+Per the Minnesota Statewide Drought Plan, the DNR determines state drought phases and responses based on specific climatological and water data.
 Task Force members may share information and perspectives regarding these factors, but making phase determinations is not a role of the Task Force.

 Meeting summaries and agendas